mrousavy/nitro/README.md

 <br />

-**Nitro Modules** are highly efficient native modules exposed with a statically compiled binding layer to JSI, and typesafe JS bindings.
+**Nitro Modules** are highly efficient native modules with a statically compiled binding layer to JSI, and typesafe JS bindings.
 It consists of two parts:

 - [**react-native-nitro-modules**](packages/react-native-nitro-modules): The core C++ library powering all nitro modules